pantheon-systems/pcc-drupal-module/README.md

 ### Creating Listing of the content

-To create listing of the content from PCC site, create a view to show `PCC Site - Site Name`.
+To create a listing of the content from PCC site, create a view to show `PCC Site - Site Name`.
 We have the following fields, filters, sorting and pagination available:

 ![Create View - Show PCC Site](./screenshots/create-pcc-site-views.png)